Ranked: the 63 GREATEST chocolate bars of all time

 Tony Smith/Alamy Stock Photo

 The original bar produced by Cadbury, Dairy Milk has been a British household staple since 1905.
 Armed with its signature purple wrapping, it’s defined by its silky, creamy finish.
 These days, the product comes in a variety of formats and is enjoyed worldwide.
-In the US, it’s produced under licence by Hershey's and actually uses a slightly adapted recipe.
-Regardless, it’s still one of the bestselling – and loved – bars in the world.
+In the US, it’s produced under licence by Hershey's to a slightly adapted recipe.
+Regardless, it’s still one of the bestselling – and best-loved – bars in the world.

 <p>Shyripa Alexandr/Shutterstock</p>